slowernews/wisdom-tldr/README.md

 > *'As much as possible, try to apply your knowledge in some form of experiment or practice.
 If not is educational porn.'*

 The path to [mastery](#on-mastery) is a never ending story: skills are perishable.

+Just in time learning.
+You can learn faster if you have something your working on rather than some future idea that may not happen.
+Improves retention, wastes less time.

 <!-- “We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”
 there are consequences for acting and don't acting -->